Economics

 Production and cost

 Firms aim to maximize profits by choosing the optimal combination of inputs to produce goods and services.
-The production function represents the relationship between inputs and outputs, while the cost function shows the relationship between the level of output and the associated costs of production.
+The production function represents the relationship between inputs and outputs, while the cost function shows the relationship between the output level and the associated production costs.
 Understanding production and cost functions is crucial for firms to make efficient decisions on resource allocation.

 Market Structures

-Market structures are comprised of distinct attributes that exert an influence over the conduct of both enterprises and consumers involved.
-These market structures can be categorized into four primary types, namely perfect competition, monopolistic competition, oligopoly, and monopoly.
-Perfect competition is established as a market structure featuring an abundance of minuscule firms that vend indistinguishable products, thereby lacking any substantial sway over the market.
+Market structures are comprised of distinct attributes that influence the conduct of enterprises and consumers.
+These market structures can be categorized into four primary types: perfect competition, monopolistic competition, oligopoly, and monopoly.
+Perfect competition is established as a market structure featuring an abundance of minuscule firms that vend indistinguishable products, thereby lacking substantial sway over the market.
 Monopolistic competition, on the other hand, represents a market structure where numerous enterprises exist, each offering differentiated products and wielding a certain level of influence within the market.
-Oligopoly embodies a market structure wherein only a limited number of major corporations dominate the market, exercising considerable market power.
-Lastly, a monopoly denotes a market structure in which a solitary enterprise stands as the sole provider of a distinctive product, granting them complete control over the market.
+An oligopoly embodies a market structure wherein only a few significant corporations dominate the market, exercising considerable market power.
+Lastly, a monopoly denotes a market structure in which a solitary enterprise is the sole provider of a distinctive product, granting them complete control over the market.

 Externalities

-Externalities refer to the costs or benefits associated with a particular good or service, which do not find direct manifestation in the prevailing market price.
-Negative externalities denote costs that are unjustly inflicted upon third parties, such as environmental pollution.
-But positive externalities signify benefits that are bestowed upon third parties, like the dissemination of knowledge through education.
+Externalities refer to the costs or benefits associated with a particular good or service that do not directly manifest in the prevailing market price.
+Negative externalities, like environmental pollution, denote costs unjustly inflicted upon third parties.
+However, positive externalities signify benefits bestowed upon third parties, like disseminating knowledge through education.
 The existence of externalities has the potential to culminate in market failure, primarily due to the market price’s failure to accurately encompass the genuine social cost or benefit derived from a specific good or service.

 Key concepts in macroeconomics